 Community involvement and awareness provides families with a better understanding of the importance of clean water for future generations.

 Activities have been scheduled for 2016 for all ages to participate in.
 We hope you'll join us!

 You can access the monthly calendar by clicking here for events listed below:

 Film and Lecture Series - At times we have events scheduled at the Foothills Arts Council, pictured above.
 Stay tuned for updates on our next film and lecture series.

-Annual Creek Week Restoration event - For 2016, join us at Elkin's Municipal Park on March 17th for stream restoration work.
-Join the community and the Elkin Middle School students; bring a shovel and put your boots on!
+Annual Creek Week Restoration event - Each year we celebrate stream restoration work with the community and the Elkin Middle School students.

-Tour de Yadkin events - Join the community in floats down the Yadkin River, along Elkin's downtown district at Crater Park (August 2016).
+Tour de Yadkin events - Join the community in floats down the Yadkin River, along Elkin's downtown district at Crater Park.
 Everyone welcome.
 Kayak rentals available during these events.
 Learn more at yadkinriverkeeper.org or contact any local outfitter that services Ronda-Elkin-Rockford.